-A workshop on the role of metacognition in teaching geoscience was held at Carleton College, in Northfield, MN, in November, 2008.
-The workshop program page contains PowerPoint files, suggested teaching strategies and links to working group pages.
+- 2008 Workshop on the Role of Metacognition in Teaching Geoscience: A workshop on the role of metacognition in teaching geoscience took place at Carleton College, in Northfield, MN, in November, 2008.
+The workshop program page contains presentations, suggested teaching strategies and links to working group pages.
 We have videos of many of the presentations.
 You can also find essays about metacognition submitted by workshop participants.
 While the focus of this workshop was in geoscience, the information in these pages is applicable to a wide range of disciplines.

 - 2009 GSA session on metacognition: Dexter Perkins and Karl Wirth convened two sessions at the 2009 GSA annual meeting on fostering the development of metacognition and self-regulation.
 Most of the presentations are available.

 - Share a teaching activity that focuses on metacognition.